 The Health Services does not have a pharmacy.
 We can send prescriptions electronically to many locations.
 We do have a working relationship with Louis and Clark Pharmacy to deliver prescriptions written by us or transferred from your local provider.
 Deliveries are made to the Health Center Monday through Saturday.
 You may pick-up your prescription during the Health Center's regular hours of operation.

 The Health Center requires a copy of your Insurance Information.
+Click here for more information on Student Health Insurance Pharmacy Information.
 If you have a separate prescription insurance card, you must provide this to the Health Center if you wish the pharmacist to process the prescription under your insurance.
 Without your insurance card the Pharmacy will charge the full cost of the medication to you.

 Payment for Prescriptions

 The Health Center only accepts the One Card for payment of all prescriptions co-pays.
 You must have money on your card to be given your prescribed medications.

 You may also arrange with Louis and Clark Pharmacy to have your medications charged to your personal credit card.
 To make these arrangements please call 413-736-5649 to speak with the Pharmacy staff directly.

 Prescriptions from Home

 If you have a medication that is prescribed by your physician at home, arrangements can be made to have it delivered to the Health Center:

 - Have your provider from home call the prescription into Louis and Clark Pharmacy.
 Be sure they have your insurance information and that they note you want this delivered to the MHC Health Center.